goodWishesEveryone/tweeter-project/README.md

 # Tweeter Project

 Tweeter is a simple, single-page SPA inspired by Twitter.
 Users can post a tweet up to a maximum of 140 characters.
-An error message will warm users if the tweet exceeds the limit of 140 characters; as well as, when a user attempts to post an empty tweet.
+An error message will warn users if the tweet exceeds the limit of 140 characters; as well as, when a user attempts to post an empty tweet.
 Users can view the app on various devices as the app has a responsive design.

 This app is a full-stack web application using:
 - Front-end :  HTML, CSS, JS, jQuery and AJAX